|Nordic Culture, 15 ECTS Credits|

 |AIM OF THE COURSE|

-• Know and describe knowledge of both material and immaterial cultural heritage.
+- define and explain the concepts of material and immaterial cultural expressions

 Students failing an exam covering either the entire course or part of the course two times are entitled to have a new examiner appointed for the reexamination.